faithruth/uap-uganda/README.md

 # uap-uganda
-A theme developed for Uganda Association of Prosecutors using _underscores starter theme
+A Hello theme's child theme developed for Uganda Association of Prosecutors